Degenerate homoclinic bifurcations in complex dimension 2: Introduction

 \begin{mcorB} In the family of all moderately dissipative polynomial diffeomorphisms of $\C^2$ of a given degree, the bifurcation locus is contained in the closure of the set of Newhouse parameters. \end{mcorB}

-This result is much weaker than Corollary~\ref{cor:ALZ} because, instead of open sets where Newhouse parameters are residual, it only provides codimension 1 laminations.
-On the other hand, the proof is simpler since it does not resort to the results of~\cite{avila-lyubich-zhang}.
+This result is weaker than Corollary~\ref{cor:ALZ} because, instead of open sets where Newhouse parameters are residual, it only provides codimension 1 laminations.
+On the other hand, the proof is much simpler since it does not resort to the results of~\cite{avila-lyubich-zhang} (which are not yet available in print).
 We also note that another approach to the construction of Newhouse parameters was devised by Martens, Palmisano and Tao~\cite{martens-palmisano-tao}.

 It is natural to wonder whether Theorem~\ref{thm:persistent} admits a local version as in Theorem~\ref{thm:quadratic}.
 The statement would be: \emph{in any family of diffeomorphisms of $\Omega\subset\cd$ with a persistent homoclinic tangency, and such that $\frac{\ln \abs{u_\lambda}}{\ln \abs{s_\lambda}}$ is non-constant, non-persistent tangencies are created}.
 There is a simple mechanism for this in the real setting, going back to the work of Gavrilov and Shil'nikov~\cite{gavrilov-shilnikov}, which depends on the signs of certain auxiliary parameters (such restrictions are necessary in view of the above mentioned examples of Bedford-Smillie~\cite{BS_R2}).